duanjunhyq/irida_uploader_cl/README.md

 ```

-## prepare the samplelist.csv if you want to upload the folder containing fastq files.
+## prepare the SampleList.csv if you want to upload the folder containing fastq files.

 You can run the script:
 ```